|

 stationed in nearby Rehovot used to bring their uniforms to be laundered

 in a place that concealed the clandestine arms factory.
+When you

 tour the institute, you can actually go down the stairs and see the